 If a student has tested positive for a banned substance, an administrator will inform him/her in person.
 As soon as possible, the administrator will notify the student's parents.
-A letter will be used if the parents cannot be reached by telephone.
+A letter will be issued if the parents cannot be reached by telephone.
 The parents will be asked to come to the school at the first mutually convenient time.
-The following will take place for each positive test:
+Positive tests will result in the disciplinary action as described in the drug and alcohol policy.